 A composer with strong ties to Bristol, Philip Wilby is one of the UK’s leading composers of brass and choral music.
 His music is played by ensembles all over the world.
 We celebrate his 70th birthday year with two exciting works for choir, organ, brass and percussion.

 Born in Lebanon, Naji Hakim took over from Olivier Messaien as organist of church of La Trinité in Paris.
 His music combines the devotional and mystical with rhythmical flamboyance and joie de vivre.

-Completing this eclectic programme is music by the choir’s Patron John Rutter in his uplifting Winchester Te Deum, and a few numbers from Onyx Brass’ latest CD releases Fanfare and Onyx noir– a recording of new pieces by the UK’s top jazz composers.
+After enjoying a glass of wine during the interval, audience members will be treated to a performance of the uplifting Winchester Te Deum by the choir’s Patron John Rutter, and a few numbers from Onyx Brass’ latest CD releases Fanfare and Onyx noir– a recording of new pieces by the UK’s top jazz composers.